CounTR: Transformer-based Generalised Visual Counting: Experiments

 In this section, we aim to give the detail of our proposed two-stage training procedure, that is, first pre-train the ViT encoder with MAE~\cite{he2022masked}, and then fine-tune the whole model on supervised object counting.\\[-0.6cm]

 \paragraph{MAE Pre-training.} As input, the image is of size $384 \times 384$, which is first split into patches of size $16 \times 16$, and projected into $576$ vectors.
 Our visual encoder uses 12 transformer encoder blocks with a hidden dimension of 768, and the number of heads in the multi-head self-attention layer is 12.
 The decoder uses 8 transformer layers with a hidden dimension of 512.
-As shown in Figure~\ref{fig:pretrain}, as input to ViT, we randomly drop 50\% of the visual tokens, and task the model to reconstruct the masked patches with pixelwise mean square error.
-During pre-training, we chose a batch size of 16 and trained on the FSC-147 for 300 epochs with learning rate of $5 \times 10^{-6}$.\\[-0.6cm]
+As input for pre-training ViT with MAE, we randomly drop 50\% of the visual tokens, and task the model to reconstruct the masked patches with pixel-wise mean square error.
+During pre-training, we chose a batch size of 16 and trained on the FSC-147 for 300 epochs with a learning rate of $5 \times 10^{-6}$.\\[-0.6cm]

 \paragraph{Fine-tuning stage.} The feature interaction module uses 2 transformer decoder layers with a hidden dimension of 512.
 The ConvNet encoder exploits 4 convolutional layers and a global average pooling layer to extract exemplar features with 512 dimensions.
 The image decoder uses 4 up-sampling layers with a hidden dimension of 256.
 For optimisation, we minimise the mean square error between the model's prediction and the ground truth density map, which is generated with Gaussians centering each object.
-We scale the loss by a factor of 60, and randomly drop 20\% non-object pixels, to alleviate the sample imbalance issue.
+We scale the loss by a factor of 60, and randomly drop 20\% pixels, to alleviate the sample imbalance issue.
 We use AdamW as the optimiser.
-Our model is trained on the FSC-147 training set with learning rate of $1 \times 10^{-5}$ and a batch size of 8.
+Our model is trained on the FSC-147 training set with a learning rate of $1 \times 10^{-5}$ and a batch size of 8.
 Our model is trained and tested on NVIDIA GeForce RTX 3090.